Gemma Cuervo

-Gemma Cuervo Igartua (born 22 June 1936) is a Spanish TV, cinema and theatre actress.
+Gemma Cuervo de Igartua (born 22 July 1934) is a Spanish TV, cinema and theatre actress.

 Biography

 Her best known works are her roles in the TV programs Estudio 1, Médico de familia and Aquí no hay quien viva.
 She also worked in La que se avecina as María Teresa Valverde until the fourth season in 2010.

 She started her career in the Teatro Español Universitario and made her professional debut with Adolfo Marsillach in Harvey.
 She worked later in the José Tamayo's Cía.
 Lope de Vega, and in 1969 her husband and she created their own theatre company, where they made performances in several towns in Spain and in other countries.

 Personal life

 She was married to the actor Fernando Guillén in 1960 and they had three children: Fernando, Cayetana and Natalia.